 On the other side of Tampa Bay is the Town Shores of Gulfport, a waterfront 55+ community of resale condos.
 The town of Gulfport is a haven for artists, nature lovers, and creative types.
 Residents can enjoy open mic nights at the local cafes, fresh ice cream downtown, and eclectic art galleries and boutiques.

 The condos at Town Shores of Gulfport are available in models with between 815 and 2,210 square feet.
 They have between one and three bedrooms and one and three bathrooms.
 Many of them come with views of the water.

 With a kayak launch and a boat launch, residents can enjoy their favorite waterfront activities.
 There’s pickleball, a garden area, and four outdoor pools.
 Residents also enjoy shuffleboard and tennis, and the clubhouse includes an exercise room, an arts and crafts room, and a conference room.
 There’s also a card room, billiards room, and catering kitchen.
-Yoga groups, kayak groups, and book clubs get together regularly (there’s also a club for jigsaw puzzle enthusiasts).
+Yoga groups, kayak groups, and book clubs get together regularly.

 The community is large, with more than 5,000 residences, golf courses, amenity centers, and a golf cart-friendly lifestyle.
 This 55+ community is a desirable place to live full-time or part-time.
 It includes RV parking, a guard gate entry system, and more than 100 condo associations taking care of things like landscaping and exterior maintenance.